 Some financial aid funds are limited and preference is given to students who apply by March 1.

 If you require a Pell Grant to pay your tuition and fees, your admission and financial aid files must be complete and received by the Student Services Department at least two weeks prior to registration.
 All high school and college transcripts must be on file before you can be awarded financial aid.
-LBWCC REQUIRES A WORKING EMAIL ADDRESS.
-Once your financial aid is completed by the financial aid office you will receive an award letter in the mail.
+Once your financial aid is completed by the financial aid office you will receive an award letter in yours SAINTS MAIL account.
 You do not have financial aid at LBWCC until you have received the award letter.

-To continue to receive aid you must apply each year by July 1 and continue to make satisfactory academic progress.
+To continue to receive aid you must apply for the FAFSA each year by July 1 at www.fafsa.ed.gov and continue to make satisfactory academic progress.